 Cautionary Note Concerning Factors That May Affect Future Results.
 This Proxy Statement contains statements which, to the extent they are not statements of historical or present fact, constitute "forward-looking statements" under the securities laws.
 From time to time, oral or written forward-looking statements may also be included in other information released to the public.
 These forward-looking statements are intended to provide management's current expectations or plans for our future operating and financial performance, based on assumptions currently believed to be valid.
-Forward-looking statements can be identified by the use of words such as "believe," "expect," "expect," "expect," "etimate," "project," "target," "anticipate," "will," "should," "see," "guidance," "outlook," "confident," on track" and other words of similar meaning.
+Forwardlooking statements can be identified by the use of words such as "believe," "expect," "expectations," "plans," "strategy," "prospects," "estimate," "project," "target," "anticipate," "will," "should," "see," "guidance," "outlook," "confident," "on track" and other words of similar meaning.
 Forward-looking statements may include, among other things, statements relating to future sales, earnings, cash flow, results of operations, uses of cash, share repurchases, tax rates, R&D spend, other measures of financial performance, potential future plans, strategies or transactions, credit ratings and net indebtedness, other anticipated benefits of the Rockwell Acquisition, the proposed merger with Raytheon or the spin-offs by UTC of Otis and Carrier into separate independent companies (the "separation transactions"), including estimated synergies and customer cost savings resulting from the proposed merger with Raytheon, the expected timing of completion of the proposed merger with Raytheon and the separation transactions, estimated costs associated with such transactions and other statements that are not historical facts.
-All forward-looking statements.
-For those statements, we claim the protection of the safe harbor for forward-looking statements.
+All forward-looking statements involve risks, uncertainties and other factors that may cause actual results to differ materially from those expressed or implied in the forward-looking statements.
 For those statements, we claim the protection of the safe harbor for forward-looking statements contained in the U.S. Private Securities Litigation Reform Act of 1995.
-Such risks, uncertainties and other factors include, with
+Such risks, uncertainties and other factors include, without limitation: